 For example, having some panels facing south and others facing west could be really useful when you have a time-of-use plan with your utility company.
-Your south panels will capture the most energy in total throughout the day, but your west panels will generate more during the critical peak load time in the early evening when the grid needs it the most.
+Your south panels will capture the most energy in total throughout the day, but your west panels will generate more during the critical peak load time in the early evening when the grid is strained.

 In any case, calculating your panel count is still easy.
 Whether you’re using the online area calculator or measuring from the ground, just measure the roof sections individually and use the calculator at the bottom of this article to see how many panels you can fit on each section.

 If you have panels set up in multiple groups (called strings), you will either need an inverter that can support multiple strings, or use microinverters.
-Microinverters give you maximum flexibility, but also cost more.
-To learn more, you read my article that explains how solar inverters work.
+Microinverters give you maximum flexibility but cost more.
+To learn more, you can read my article that explains how solar inverters work.

 Just be aware of things on your roof where panels can’t go, such as vent stacks, chimneys, and heavily shaded areas.
-Also, some cities may have local codes that prevent you from placing panels right up the edge of the roof.
-(Buffalo is one such city.)
+Also, some cities may have local fire setback codes that prevent you from placing panels right up the edge of the roof.

 Once you have an estimate of your available roof area in square feet, enter that number in the calculator below.
 It will tell you how many average sized solar panels will fit in the space.

-Of course, the methods described in this article for making a rough calculation are just to give you, the homeowner, a quick way to figure out how many panels you might be able to get onto your roof.
+Of course, the methods described in this article for making a rough calculation are just to give you a quick way to figure out how many panels you might be able to fit on your roof.
 It’s no substitute for working with a professional solar installer who will include a site layout with your solar quote and explain in detail which sections of your roof are best suited for solar panels.

-They’ll also be able to identify obstructions, shading, and roof issues.
+They’ll also be able to identify obstructions, shading, and other issues.